zer4tul/dotfiles-windows/README.md

 .\windows.ps1
 ```

-This script will also set your machine name, so you may want to modify this file before executing.
+This script can also set your machine name, so you may want to modify this file before executing.
 ```posh
 (Get-WmiObject Win32_ComputerSystem).Rename("MyMachineName") | Out-Null
 ```